AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/keyworddriven.md

 - Test Script Development

 ## Test Process Modeling
-In this process, you'll need to analyze the system under test (*SUT*) and overview possible test cases and find out high-level test steps which can be reused among different test cases.
+In this process, you'll need to analyze the system under test (*SUT*) and define possible test cases and find out high-level test steps which can be reused among different test cases.

 Assign each high-level test steps with **Action Keyword** or called **Keyword**.
 Each keyword represents a series of operations on *SUT* and necessary operations to verify the results.
 Each keyword has its own prerequisites, logic, and test data (for operation and verification), and implemented with code (script).